slerman12/Help-me/7-Ongoing.md

 ### (1) Truth.

 Suppose every reason they had for terminating me was true.
-(False, but assume True).
+(False, but assume true).

 ### (2) Sufficient cause.

 Suppose any one of them suffices.
-(False, but assume True).
+(False, but assume true).

 ### (3) Student's negligence.

 Suppose I didn’t do anything they suggested or requested of me.
-(Extraordinarily False, but assume True).
+(Extraordinarily false, but assume true).

 Finally: